 How to cook Lumpiang Singkamas

 The Lumpiang Singkamas, as the name implies, is your traditional lumpia but with a twist.
 Like other lumpia, this has different vegetables and, depending on your preference, some meat.
-What makes this unique, however, is that singkamas (turnip) is used as one of the ingredients.
+What makes this unique, however, is that we use Singkamas (turnip) as the main ingredient.

 The turnip gives the food a distinct taste and makes every bite crunchy and yummy.
 You can dip this in your choice of sweet sauce or vinegar with minced garlic, onion, and pepper.